scicloj/scicloj.github.io/content/en/blog/opening-up/index.md

 -------

 As usual, we are hoping to hear your thoughts.
-If you have any comments or with to propose anything, let us talk.
+If you have any comments or wish to propose anything, let us talk.